Since the day I have started writing, I get a lot of requests suggesting the topics I should write on.

 These are the openings through which progressive flooding can take place and these are identified by the classification society.

 If you are on a vessel, do some homework to find the list of these openings.
-These must be either in you approved loading conditions booklet or damage stability booklet.
+These must be either in your approved loading conditions booklet or damage stability booklet.

-Here is the list of critical opening of one of the vessel.
+Here is the list of the critical opening of one of the vessels.